Ketelbinkie971/radar-wallpaper/README.md

 1. Open **Radar Wallpaper**.
 2. Tap **Allow location**, then use Android's app-permission screen to choose **Allow all the time**.
 3. Choose regional scale and opacity.
-4. Tap one of five labelled radar spectra and one of five miniature Sjælland map previews.
+4. Tap one of five labelled radar spectra and one of five miniature Taiwan map previews.
 5. Tap **Set live wallpaper**, preview, and apply.

 If location permission is not granted, the wallpaper defaults to Copenhagen.
 Location stays on-device and is only converted into the tile coordinates needed for the visible map.